Massland eNews

 This program provides cost share assistance to landowners to hire a qualified consulting forester to conduct and write a climate-focused forest assessment of their land.
 Only foresters trained and certified in this new climate-focused program will be eligible for cost sharing to write these new plans for landowners.
 Learn more (scroll to Forester Training Spring 2023) and view the four training modules.

-The Power of Parks to Address Climate Change: Special Report by The Trust for Public Land
+The Power of Parks to Address Climate Change: Special Report

 As a warming planet leads to worsening risks and impacts, American cities are taking matters into their own hands by figuring out how to slash carbon emissions and be more resilient.
 One way is to build more parks.
 Parks are good at buffering the effects of climate change, in that green space can lower air temperature and absorb floodwater.
 But even when progress is being made, often the funding is not available, or other obstacles stand in the way.
 This report looks at some case studies and practical solutions to consider when building parks.
 Read the report.